Supporting Chess in Scouting

 Moore Square Park, Raleigh – view the Moore Square Programs and Events Calendar and look for the regularly scheduled 10am – 5pm “Game On!” events which include giant and regular chess

-Marbles Kids Museum, Raleigh – giant chess inside museum, admission required
+Marbles Kids Museum, Raleigh – giant chess inside museum, admission required.
+Chess is also offered as part of the Guest Stars program.

 Eastgate Park, Raleigh – chess table in the playground area, bring your own pieces